sourabhkhemka/Self-Balancing-Bot/README.md

 L293D motor driver is being used to drive the two 100 rpm motors.

-Currently doing PID tuning to make the bot more stable and trying to use Ziegler Nichols’ method to get good values for P, I and D.
+Currently following the process in the link :  http://support.motioneng.com/Downloads-Notes/Tuning/pid_overshoot.htm   for PID tuning